pascme05/HF_NILM/README.md

 the area of energy disaggregation and Non-Intrusive Load Monitoring using HF data.

 # Publication
-The HFNILM toolkit is part of the following NILM paper and tries to Please cite the following paper when using the HFNILM toolkit:
+The HFNILM toolkit is part of the following NILM paper.
+Please cite the following paper when using the HFNILM toolkit:

-Pascal A. Schirmer and Iosif Mporas: High-Frequency Energy Disaggregation using Time Series Embedding
+Schirmer, P.A.; Mporas, I. 2D Transformations of Energy Signals for Energy Disaggregation.
+Sensors 2022, 22, 7200. https://doi.org/10.3390/s22197200

 # Datasets
 An overview of a few datasets and their locations: